-Work experience with businesses like Busy Bees, Kinders Mill Day Nursery, Strathmore School, St Andrews and Weston Way Nursery and Keech Hospice Care
+Work placements with businesses like Busy Bees, Kinders Mill Day Nursery, Strathmore School, St Andrews and Weston Way Nursery and Keech Hospice Care

 Attending work placement two days a week with children aged 0-8 (level 2 and 3 childcare students)

-We offer a range of full-time and part-time courses, at different levels, to help you progress into the career you want.
-Our courses cover all aspects of childcare and playwork and offer you both direct access employment as well as progression to higher education:
+We offer a range of full-time courses, at different levels, to help you progress into the career you want.
+Our courses cover all aspects of childcare and playwork and offer you both direct access employment as well as progression to higher education.

 Childcare in nursery settings: nursery assistants work with babies and young children from birth up to the age of five.
 You’ll learn how to plan and supervise play and learning activities like arts and crafts, music and cooking, as well as how to develop the children’s numeracy and literacy skills.
 You’ll also learn how to feed and change children as well as monitor and record their progress to feed back to parents and carers.